vslinx/ComfyUI-vslinx-nodes/README.md

 # ComfyUI-vslinx-nodes
 A set of custom nodes for ComfyUI that make workflows easier: load multiple images via a multi-select dialog with preview.
 The images are instantly uploaded to the input folder and can be output either as a list or a batch.
 It also includes boolean AND and OR operators as well as a boolean flip for easy workflow branching, along with nodes to bypass or mute other nodes based on a boolean value.
 Includes a ``Fit Image into BBox Mask`` node as well, that precisely fits and places an image into a masked region’s bounding box — ideal for compositing poses, objects, or partial elements into existing images with preserved aspect ratio and alignment options.
+Furthermore includes a bridge to connect a rgthree power lora loader to the image saver to persist lora information in metadata.

 ## How to Install
 ### **Recommended**